Why compare gas and electric prices?

 The UK is divided and run by 16 different distribution network operators which are in turn owned by 6 major operators.
 Each of these operators set the base regional pricing for each region of the UK.
 The price is based on how much it costs to get the energy to you at your location which is why you need to puppy your postcode if you want to compare and switch suppliers.

-So one of the questions I get asked a lot is what is the average energy bill for a typical household?
+So one of the questions I get asked a lot is what is the average bill for a typical household?
 The answer is it is completely irrelevant as it won't reflect your energy usage patterns, how efficient your insulation or heating system is or where you live in the UK.
-What people really want to know is if they are paying too much for their energy.
+What people really want to know is if they are paying too much for their gas and electric.

 If you are still intrigued then take a quick peek at what the average gas and electricity bill for a 3 bedroom house is.

-Every energy company in Britain has a myriad of tariffs, some have thousands whilst others try to keep it simple and just have a few.
-An energy tariff tells you the price you pay for the gas and electricity you use measured in kWh and how much you are charged each day, the standing charge which covers the cost of supplying the energy to you.
+Every utility company in Britain has a myriad of tariffs, some have thousands whilst others try to keep it simple and just have a few.
+An energy tariff tells you the price you pay for the gas and electricity you use measured in kWh and how much you are charged each day, the standing charge which covers the cost of supplying the power to your home.

 Companies release new tariffs every day and they withdraw old tariffs from the market.
 You can only switch to a live tariff so good deals can disappear at any time.
 It is very complicated to calculate which tariff is the cheapest by yourself so the only way to check is to visit each of the providers websites and tap in your details to get a price based on how much you used over the last 2 months.

 Switch with Energy Helpline before February 16th and you could win £1,042.